-Blake Sisk, PhD candidate in Sociology, received one of three Young Researcher awards in the 2012 BORDERS Awards in Immigration Research national competition.
+In 2012, Blake Sisk, PhD candidate in Sociology, received one of three Young Researcher awards in the 2012 BORDERS Awards in Immigration Research national competition.

-Sarah Glynn and Dan Morrison, received the 2010-11 College of Arts and Science Social Science Dissertation Fellowship.
+Sarah Glynn and Dan Morrison received the 2010-11 College of Arts and Science Social Science Dissertation Fellowship.

-Blake Sisk, won a fellowship to the 2010 Trans-Atlantic Summer Institute in European Studies on International Migration held at the University of Minnesota.
+Blake Sisk won a fellowship to the 2010 Trans-Atlantic Summer Institute in European Studies on International Migration, held at the University of Minnesota.

-In the past two academic years, six PhD students in sociology have held dissertation fellowships on campus: George Sanders (Warren Center for the Humanities, 2007-08), Heather Talley (Warren Center for the Humanities, 2007-08), Courtney Muse (SSDF, 2007-08), Harmony Newman (SSDF/VCNS, 2008-09), and Emily Tanner-Smith (SSDF, 2008-09).
+Six PhD students in Sociology held dissertation fellowships on campus between the years of 2007 and 2009: George Sanders (Warren Center for the Humanities, 2007-08), Heather Talley (Warren Center for the Humanities, 2007-08), Courtney Muse (SSDF, 2007-08), Harmony Newman (SSDF/VCNS, 2008-09), and Emily Tanner-Smith (SSDF, 2008-09).

-Graduate student Teresa Terrell received a National Science Foundation Dissertation Grant for 2006-2007 for her research on “Community Participation in Neighborhood Organizations: An Investigation of Local Participation in Two Inner-City Neighborhoods.”
+Teresa Terrell received a National Science Foundation Dissertation Grant for 2006-2007 for her research on “Community Participation in Neighborhood Organizations: An Investigation of Local Participation in Two Inner-City Neighborhoods.”

-Ranae Evenson won an Honorable Mention in the 2005 Graduate Student Paper Award competition of the Health Division of the Society for the Study of Social Problems paper, “Co-Occurring Physical Health Problems and Psychiatric Disorders in the General Population.”
+Ranae Evenson won an Honorable Mention in the 2005 Graduate Student Paper Award competition of the Health Division of the Society for the Study of Social Problems for her paper, “Co-Occurring Physical Health Problems and Psychiatric Disorders in the General Population.”

 Graduate School 2005 Summer Research Fellowships from the College were won by Soma Chaudhuri, Lyndi Hewitt, and George Sanders.

-Former graduate student Melissa Sloan published an article in Work and Occupations, February, 2004, entitled, “The Effects of Occupational Characteristics on the Experience and Expression of Anger in the Workplace.”
+Melissa Sloan published an article in Work and Occupations, February, 2004, entitled, “The Effects of Occupational Characteristics on the Experience and Expression of Anger in the Workplace.”